LetterCount/SubliminalCode/README.md

 This was a creation made for the technology fair in my state (We go to state in April, we got 1st place in regionals)

 After this final update I will push out soon, there will be no more commits to SubliminalCode.

+(Also, instead of SubliminalCode being full HTML, it will be HTML, CSS, and JS.)